GsDevKit/GsDevKit_seaside31/docs/installation/README.md

       * [Install Seaside Server][3]

+   4. [Verify the Web Server][14]

-   3. Install the GsDevKit client.
+   3. Install the GsDevKit client on the same node.
 This will create the tODE client, but not start it up.

-      * [Install Client][10]
+      * [Install Client on Same Node][6]

    3. On the desktop, install any required OS add-ons: